randomfunction/Trading_Engine/README.md

 # Small Low-Latency Matching Engine

-A compact C++17 matching engine prototype for low-latency systems practice.
+A compact C++17 matching engine prototype built for low-latency systems learning and interview discussion.
+It focuses on a small set of high-signal ideas: single-writer ownership, lock-free SPSC handoff, cache-aware data structures, bounded memory, and replayable benchmarking.
+The goal is depth, not scope: one symbol, one process, one matching thread, and a codebase that can be understood end-to-end.

+## Overview

-The project is intentionally small in scope:
+This project is a deliberately small low-latency engine prototype.

-- one process
-- one symbol
-- one matching thread
-- one SPSC queue
-- one replay / benchmark driver
+It is designed to be:

-- one bounded in-memory order book
+- understandable by one developer

-The goal is not to imitate a full exchange.
-The goal is to build a small system that is deeply understood, mechanically sympathetic, and benchmarked carefully.

-## Why This Shape

-For a student or new-grad systems project, breadth is often less convincing than depth.
+- realistic for a strong student / new-grad systems project

-This repository focuses on a few high-signal ideas and implements them cleanly:
+- technically credible for HFT and performance-focused backend interviews
+- implementation-focused rather than architecture-heavy

+It is not trying to look like a production exchange or a distributed trading platform.

+## What This Project Demonstrates

-- deterministic price-time matching
+- Deterministic price-time-priority matching
-- single-writer ownership of mutable book state
+- Single-writer ownership of the order book
-- lock-free SPSC queue between producer and matcher
+- Lock-free single-producer / single-consumer queueing
-- fixed-size object pool for order storage
+- Fixed-size object-pool allocation for order storage
-- cache-aware price ladder instead of tree-based containers
+- Cache-aware ladder-based order book layout
-- replayable benchmark input
+- Reproducible replay and benchmark runs
-- bounded memory and allocator avoidance in the hot path

-Everything here should be explainable line-by-line in an interview.

-## What It Is

-This is a single-host prototype designed to answer a narrow question:

-What does a small but technically serious low-latency matching engine look like when built by one person with attention to data layout, ownership, and measurement?

-It is not:

-- a distributed system
-- a fake exchange platform
-- a market-data infrastructure project
-- a persistence or journaling project
-- a production claim
+- Careful, caveated performance measurement

-## Final Architecture
+## Architecture

-The system is intentionally minimal.
+The system is intentionally minimal:

 ```text
 replay / benchmark driver